aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** KSRhee
 **Date:** January 27, 2010 at 12:09

 Looking forward to it, but perhaps you should just release the draft of what you are doing so that the folks who follow you in the forum can test it out for you as well.I guess you could call it a private beta (alpha).
-Perhaps others can discovered the "kinks" in the system that will help you to modify it before the public beta.
-So, instead of putting it off till tomorrow, why not do it today (release it today).Thanks.
+Perhaps others can discovered the "kinks" in the system that will help you to modify it before the public beta.So, instead of putting it off till tomorrow, why not do it today (release it today).Thanks.

 ---